 }

-Now you can see the page with user information, which should look something like this:
+Now you can see the web page with user information, which should look something like this:

 Implementing authorization

 To secure the API, you need to implement authorization by allowing the user access to a specific asset.
 To achieve this, you will use JWT tokens to authorize the request.
-Link node.js, you can add a middleware function that performs some actions before the main function handler is executed.
+Like node.js, you can add a middleware function to the web app that performs some actions before the main function handler is executed.
 The best way to use middleware in Next.js serverless functions is to wrap the function handler in the middleware function.
 Create a new file named authorizationMiddleware.js

 inside the /utils